Derick1530/personal-website/content/show-off-your-mind.md

 It is on this day that I define _**“Show off your mind”**_ for myself and intentionally begin to lead my life by it.

-> _**“Show off your mind”**_ is a mantra that encourages the sharing of constructive thinking in real-time to increase luck.
+> _**“Show off your mind”**_ is a mantra that encourages the sharing of creative thinking in real-time to increase luck.

 Feel free to live yours by it too.